recallnet/contracts/README.md

 ## Development

-### Credits contract
+### Credit contract

-You can interact with the existing credits contract on the testnet via the address above.
+You can interact with the existing credit contract on the testnet via the address above.
 If you're working on `localnet`, you'll have to deploy this yourself.
-Here's a quick one-liner to do so—also setting the `CREDITS` environment variable to the deployed address:
+Here's a quick one-liner to do so—also setting the `CREDIT` environment variable to the deployed address:

 ```
-CREDITS=$(PRIVATE_KEY=$PRIVATE_KEY forge script script/Credits.s.sol \
+CREDIT=$(PRIVATE_KEY=$PRIVATE_KEY forge script script/Credit.s.sol \
 --tc DeployScript 0 \
 --sig 'run(uint8)' \
 --rpc-url localnet_subnet \
---broadcast -g 100000 | grep "0: contract Credits" | awk '{print $NF}')
+--broadcast -g 100000 | grep "0: contract Credit" | awk '{print $NF}')
 ```

 #### Methods

-The following methods are available on the credits contract, shown with their function signatures.
+The following methods are available on the credit contract, shown with their function signatures.
 Note that overloads are available for some methods, primarily, where the underlying WASM contract accepts "optional" arguments.
 All of the method parameters and return types can be found in `util/Types.sol`.